ArcBlock/super-linter-api/.aigne/doc-smith/docs/getting-started.md

 # Getting Started

-This guide provides the fastest way to get the Super-linter API running on your local machine using Docker.
-You'll pull the image, start the container, and make your first linting request in just a few minutes.
+This guide provides the fastest way to get the Super-linter API running on your machine using Docker.
+In just a few minutes, you'll pull the image, start the container, and make your first linting request to confirm everything is working.

-## Prerequisites
+### Prerequisites

 Before you begin, ensure you have [Docker](https://www.docker.com/) installed and running on your system.

+## Option 1: Run with Docker (Recommended)

+This is the simplest and most reliable way to start the API.

-## Step 1: Run the API with Docker
+### Step 1: Run the API Container

-Open your terminal and run the following command to download and start the Super-linter API container.
-The first run might take a moment to pull the image from Docker Hub.
+Open your terminal and execute the following command.
+This will download the latest image from Docker Hub and start it as a background service.

 ```bash
 docker run -d -p 3000:3000 --name linter-api arcblock/super-linter-api:latest
 ```

-This command does the following:
+This command performs the following actions:
-- `docker run`: Starts a new container.
+- `docker run`: Starts a new container from an image.
-- `-d`: Runs the container in detached mode (in the background).
+- `-d`: Runs the container in detached mode, meaning it runs in the background.
-- `-p 3000:3000`: Maps port 3000 on your host machine to port 3000 inside the container.
+- `-p 3000:3000`: Maps port 3000 on your local machine to port 3000 inside the container, making the API accessible.
-- `--name linter-api`: Assigns a convenient name to the container for easier management.
+- `--name linter-api`: Assigns a memorable name to the container for easier management (e.g., `docker stop linter-api`).
-- `arcblock/super-linter-api:latest`: Specifies the Docker image to use.
+- `arcblock/super-linter-api:latest`: Specifies the official Docker image and tag to use.

-## Step 2: Verify the API is Running
+### Step 2: Verify the API is Running

-Once the container is running, you can check its health with a simple `curl` request to the `/health` endpoint.
+To confirm that the container has started successfully and the API is healthy, send a request to the `/health` endpoint.

 ```bash
 curl http://localhost:3000/health
 ```

-You should receive a response confirming that the service is healthy:
+You should receive a JSON response indicating the service is healthy:

 ```json
 {